-The Nominating/Governance Committee, which met three times during fiscal year 2011, is comprised of Messrs.
-Luke (Chairman), Beynon and Welsh.
-Mr. Lindstrom was a member of the Nominating/Governance Committee until his appointment as Interim President and Chief Executive Officer on June 30, 2011.
+The Nominating/Governance Committee, which met three times during fiscal year 2012, is comprised of Messrs.
+Luke (Chairman), Gendell and Welsh.
 Pursuant to its written charter, the Nominating/Governance Committee assists the Board in:

-- establishing standards for Board and committee members and overseeing the performance of the Board and its members; - making recommendations to the Board with respect to the management organization of the Company; - establishing criteria to select new directors and recommending to the Board a process for orientation of new Board or committee members; - identifying individuals qualified to become members of the Board and recommending same to the Board as nominees to fill any existing or expected vacancy; - evaluating the Company's corporate governance procedures and recommending to the Board changes that the Nominating/Governance Committee deems appropriate; and - · reviewing and addressing conflicts of interest of directors and executive officers and the manner in which any such conflicts are to be resolved.
+- establishing standards for Board and committee members and overseeing the performance of the Board and its members; - making recommendations to the Board with respect to the management organization of the Company; - establishing criteria to select new directors and recommending to the Board a process for orientation of new Board or committee members; - identifying individuals qualified to become members of the Board and recommending same to the Board as nominees to fill any existing or expected vacancy; - evaluating the Company's corporate governance procedures and recommending to the Board changes that the Nominating/Governance Committee deems appropriate; and - reviewing and addressing conflicts of interest of directors and executive officers and the manner in which any such conflicts are to be resolved.